mmghannam/binpacking-exercise/README.md

+# Branch-and-Price for Bin Packing in Rust

+This is an exercise following the practical [session](https://github.com/mmghannam/colgen2025/) of the school on column generation school 2025.
+The goal of this exercise is to implement a branch-and-price algorithm for the bin packing problem in Rust.

 ## Introduction
-Welcome to the practical session of the Column Generation School 2025!

 We will use the well-known [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem) as an example.
 Bin packing is a combinatorial optimization problem where a finite number of items of different sizes must be packed into bins or containers each with a fixed capacity.
 The goal is to minimize the number of bins used.
 The problem is NP-hard and has many applications in logistics and resource allocation.

 The first two sections will give a light overview of bin packing, both its compact and extended formulations.
 Implementation exercises start in section 3.

 If you try to run the branch-and-price code by running `cargo run`, you will encounter errors.
 This is because some code is missing and must be implemented by you.
 The error messages tell you what you should do.
 E.g.: "The knapsack solver is not implemented yet" implies that you should implement the knapsack solver.

-> Note: If you're not familiar with modeling languages and PySCIPOpt, you may want to take a look at the [`intro`](intro/README.md) and the [`modeling`](modeling/README.md) folders first.

 ## Section 1.
 Compact formulation: Modeling with assignments
 The bin packing problem is a classic optimization problem that asks: